Quantrill's Raid on Shawnee Historical Marker

 Backstory and Context

-The first raid took place on October 17th, 1862.
-Quantrill and his gang of roughly 140 bushwhackers stormed into town and corralled the residents into the town square, next to where the present-day City Hall is.
-It is said that in the first raid the bushwhackers performed was in order to get clothing (all clothing was handmade back then) and horses.
-There were only two Shawnee residents murdered in Quantrill’s first raid.
-Once Quantrill had everything he desired, his band of bushwhackers set fire to the town and burned all of the fewer than twenty buildings Shawnee had at the time.
+The first raid on Shawnee took place on October 17th, 1862.
+On that day, Quantrill and his gang of roughly 140 bushwhackers stormed into town and corralled the residents into the town square which is roughly located where today's City Hall is located.
+In this first raid, survivors indicated that the bushwhackers stole clothing and horses while also murdering two Shawnee residents.
+Once Quantrill stole as much property as they could take, his band of bushwhackers set fire to the town.
+The fire destroyed around twenty buildings that represented most of the structures in the small town at that time.

 The Blue Quasar.
 “Quantrill's Raid on Shawnee, Kansas.”
 Quantrill's Raid on Shawnee, Kansas - Battlefields on Waymarking.com, Groundspeak Inc., 2010, www.waymarking.com/waymarks/WM30V2_Quantrills_Raid_on_Shawnee_Kansas.